 · Multiple modes of engagement.

-Another very helpful section is Teaching Strategies, which provides some Key Facts about SLDs, including the legislative context, then provides a number of Tips for inclusive teaching strategies that engage students with SLDs.
-Again, this provides academics and teachers with ideas on how to accommodate the needs of students with SLDs.
-Not all of these tips would apply to all students with SLDs, and individual consultation or recommended Reasonable Adjustments from the Disability Practitioner would need to be implemented for each individual, but the list of tips provides some very worthwhile ideas to consider.
+Another very helpful section is Teaching Strategies, which provides some Key Facts about SpLDs, including the legislative context, then provides a number of Tips for inclusive teaching strategies that engage students with SpLDs.
+Again, this provides academics and teachers with ideas on how to accommodate the needs of students with SpLDs.
+Not all of these tips would apply to all students with SpLDs, and individual consultation or recommended Reasonable Adjustments from the Disability Practitioner would need to be implemented for each individual, but the list of tips provides some very worthwhile ideas to consider.

-One very worthwhile recommendation in this section is to refer students with SLDs to the Institution’s Academic or Study Skills Unit to encourage the development of effective strategies for each individual student.
+One very worthwhile recommendation in this section is to refer students with SpLDs to the Institution’s Academic or Study Skills Unit to encourage the development of effective strategies for each individual student.